-STEP 2: Prioritize some of the following factors and look for apartments that best fit your expectation.
+STEP 2: Prioritize some of the following factors and look for housing that best fit your expectation.

-STEP 3: Contact real-estate agents and make an appointment to check apartments of your interest.
+STEP 3: Contact real-estate agents and make an appointment to check housing of your interest.

-STEP 4: Thoroughly check the apartments on-site and consider pros and cons.
+STEP 4: Thoroughly check the housing on-site and consider pros and cons.